 An anesthesiologist noted that poor communication between surgeons and anesthesiologists can affect patient safety: “It is very rare that there are errors in machines and equipment; the main errors are related to decision-making and lack of communication between us.
 For example, something went wrong in the surgery but the surgeon did not think to call the anesthesiologist who was around and could assist.”
 Interestingly, one surgeon noted that: “There should be communication between the patient, anesthesiologist, and surgeon during the surgery.”

-Inappropriate communication can be hurtful and may even deteriorate into bullying that can risk the staff psychological safety.
+Inappropriate communication can be hurtful and may even deteriorate into bullying that can risk the staff’s psychological safety.
 Some nurses described situations in which they were bullied by physicians: “I tell the surgeon that I am missing a sponge in the count, who screams that I should go to school and learn how to count.
 So, I insist on stopping the surgery and refuse to give him the stitches to close the fascia…In the X-ray, the sponge was found behind the heart… I feel like I am in a warzone.”
 “There was a discrepancy in the surgical count, but the surgeon insisted that everything was OK.
 I stepped in and told him that I am the supervising nurse, and I will call his manager if he does not stop the surgery.
 He stopped and the sponge was found in the urethra.”

 4) Recommendations for improving teamwork